LicenseRocks/mega-flow/README.md

 ```

 Submitting is executed by a function `onSubmit`, this function firstly, declares constant variable `currentState` which contains previously passed `wizardData` and `data` collected from current step.
 Then `wizardData` is updated end form displays next step or executes `onFinish` function.

-FormProvider Performance

-React Hook Form's FormProvider is built upon React's Context API.
-It solves the problem where data is passed through the component tree without having to pass props down manually at every level.
-This also causes the component tree to trigger a re-render when React Hook Form triggers a state update, but we can still can optimise our App if required via the example below.
-CodeSandbox

-reset

-For controlled components like React-Select which do not expose a ref prop, you will have to reset the input value manually with setValue or connect your component via useController or Controller.

-You will need to pass defaultValues to useForm in order to reset the Controller components' value.

-When you are subscribed to formState, it's important to decouple reset with handleSubmit.
-Both will update formState and handleSubmit is async by default.
-You can check out a working example below:

-When invoking reset({ value }) without supplying defaultValues via useForm, the library will replace defaultValues with a shallow clone value object which you provide (not deepClone).